-There was no shortage of broken pottery to use as 'crocks' for drainage in the larger pots because previous years' pots would have been broken up by frost or accidental dropping.
+There was no shortage of broken pottery to use as 'crocks' for drainage in the larger pots because many of the previous years' pots would have been broken up by frost or accidental knocking.

 Fertilizing and watering the growing plants

-During the war period, there was an unwritten law that if the horse was outside your house when he did his business, then it belonged to you.
+In the past, there was an unwritten law that if the horse was outside your house when it did his business, then that belonged to you.
 It was an excellent source of manure, as most things were delivered by horse drawn vehicles.
 So everybody had a shovel and bucket ready for action.
-As a horse came down the street, everybody would be waiting see if he did his business.
-If he did outside your house, it was rather like winning the lottery.
+As a horse came down the street, everybody would be waiting see if it did its business.
+If it did outside your house, it was rather like winning the lottery.

 Something that was common but never spoken of in history books was the use of urine.
 Most people had a bucket in the air raid shelter, or a chamber pot under the bed.
 Urine was collected to be diluted and watered around the base of growing vegetables.
 Many parts of the world such as China still do this on a vast scale.
 Even today people put diluted urine on their lawns to obtain a fantastic green colour.

-I just remember my mother collecting horse droppings, as described by Peter Johnson, while the dairy still delivered by horse and cart.
+I just remember my mother collecting horse droppings, as described by Peter Johnson.
+This was while the dairy still delivered by horse and cart.

 It was normal to have a compost heap or bin in the garden.
 Vegetable waste, weeds and any chicken and rabbit manure were all added, which by the next year had turned into good compost.